-Moody's Investors Service ("Moody's") has assigned a credit rating of "Baa2" to the Bonds.
+Moody's Investors Service ("Moody's") has assigned a credit rating of "Baa2" (stable outlook) to the Bonds.
 An explanation of the rating may be obtained from Moody's, 7 World Trade Center, 250 Greenwich Street, New York, New York 10007.
-The rating fees of Moody's will be paid by the District; however, the fees associated with any other rating, if any, will be the responsibility of the Initial Purchaser.
+The rating fees of Moody's will be paid by the District.
 There is no assurance that such rating will continue for any given period of time or that it will not be revised or withdrawn entirely by Moody's, if in its judgment, circumstances so warrant.
 Any such revisions or withdrawal of the rating may have an adverse effect on the market price of the Bonds.